General Information About Arts Degrees Program

 Coursework for art students working towards a BFA includes foundations and advanced techniques in studio art throughout all four years and several classes in art history.
 Studio art classes consist of drawing, painting, sculpture and printmaking as well as graphic design, digital art and photography.
 After studying the fundamentals, students will be able to choose a specialization in a particular field or medium.

-Bachelor’s Of Fine Arts Degree
+Bachelor's Degree

 Students at art school or studying fine arts will earn a Bachelor of Fine Arts, or BFA.
 Programs that award a BFA include more time in a studio and intensive visual arts work, unlike other majors that focus on art and design in lectures and discussions with some studio time.
 A BFA degree usually needs an area of specialty like ceramics, drawing, illustration, graphic design, painting, photography or sculpture.

-Master’s Of Fine Arts Degree
+Master's Degree

 Those who wish to further their education in the field of arts should look towards earning a Master of Fine Arts, or MFA.
 This graduate degree requires two to three years of study in visual arts and focuses on scholarly and academic studies.
 The typical graduate thesis is replaced with a major work or show.
 Students will need to have a bachelor’s degree and a sample portfolio.
 While some universities still have Ph.D. programs for the arts, many of these have been disbanded in favor of strong MFA programs that are equivalent to a Ph.D.

-Earning An Art Degree Online
+Earning a Degree Online

 Some aspects of arts and applied art and design can be taught online.
 Graphic design courses, along with other media arts and animation classes, teach sketching and computer programming skills.
 For the most part, earning a fine arts degree will be difficult online.

-Career Opportunities In Art And Design
+Career Opportunities

-Those with a bachelor’s degree in art have more career options than they may think.
+Those with a bachelorís degree in art have more career options than they may think.
 Of course, becoming an artist and selling work is ideal, but the job field is narrow and less likely to pay the bills.
 Some careers that directly involve art include cartoonists, illustrators, sketch artists and designers.
 Animators use illustration skills and computer application to create movements for visual stills.

 Other career options are relevant to art, although they often use knowledge and academic training more than artistic skills learned in school.
 Art directors deal with translating visual concepts into advertising.
 Art buyers make connections between a network of artists and gallery owners.
 An assistant curator works in museums and conducts research for the curator.
 Docent coordinators recruit and train volunteers for museum lectures.
 Gallery directors handle the day-to-day operations of an art gallery.
 Public relations assistants and officers maintain events and press for museums and galleries.